Platform-OS/platformos-documentation/pages/reference/custom_attributes/custom-image.md

 ## Displaying, updating

-After having this, the way for editing those images can be further customized in the markup for the forms:
+After setting up images as described above, you can further customize image editing in the markup for the forms:

 {% raw %}